terascope/teraslice/docs/packages/data-access-plugin/overview.md

 - `SUPERADMIN`:
     - List, create, update, remove, any user, role, space, view, or data type.

 ## GraphQL Usage

+The simpiliest way is to call `authenticate(username: "admin", password: "admin")` when making the request.
+This will persist the request in the session store.

 To provide authentication to the GraphQL API use the `Authorization` header: